Pima County Teen Court

 What Happens after a Referral is Made?

-Once the minor and the family have decided that Teen Court is the best option, paperwork is forwarded from juvenile court to the Teen Court staff, and the family is contacted within two business days of receipt.
-The minor is then scheduled for the next available Teen Court date.
+Once the teen and their family have decided that Teen Court is the best option, paperwork is forwarded from juvenile court to the Teen Court staff, and the family is contacted within two business days of receipt.
+The teenis then scheduled for the next available Teen Court date.

-On the date of the hearing, each teen will explain the reasons why he/she committed the offense.
-At this time, parents will also be given the opportunity to make a statement to the court on their child's behalf.
-Then a jury of teens will deliberate and decide a constructive consequence based on the minor's testimony in court.
+On the date of the hearing, each teen will explain the reasons why they committed the offense.
+At this time, their adult will also be given the opportunity to make a statement to the court on their teen's behalf.
+Then a jury of teens will deliberate and decide a constructive consequence based on the defendant's testimony in court.